-Information for lesbian, gay, bisexual, transgender and questioning individuals
+Information for lesbian, gay, bisexual, transgender, intersex, queer, and/or questioning+ individuals.

-We realize that far too many people, institutions and media lump the issues experienced by gay, lesbian, bisexual, questioning and transgender individuals into one category, and by doing so create problems of exclusion and generalization.
-However, while we continue to seek better approaches and perspectives, we believe it is pertinent to provide information and resources regarding the LGBTQ community and its relationship with sexual assault.
+We realize that far too many people, institutions and media lump the issues experienced by lesbian, gay, bisexual, transgender, intersex, queer and questioning+ individuals into one category, and by doing so create problems of exclusion and generalization.
+While we continue to seek better, more inclusive approaches and perspectives, we believe it is pertinent to provide information and resources regarding the LGBTQ+ community and its experience of sexual assault.

-Sexual assault is devastating to all victims, regardless of gender and sexual orientation, and you may feel reactions that are shared by both male and female survivors.
-Whatever the circumstances of your assault, you may have fears and concerns specifically related to you being gay, lesbian, bisexual, transgender or questioning in addition to those that any survivor of sexual assault may have.
+Sexual assault is devastating to all victims, regardless of gender and sexual orientation, and you may feel reactions that are shared by any gender.
+Whatever the circumstances of your assault, you may have fears and concerns specifically related to you being lesbian, gay, bisexual, transgender, intersex, queer, and/or questioning+ in addition to those that any survivor of sexual assault may have.
 These concerns may not only be about what occurred during the assault, but how you will be treated by the health care and criminal justice systems, your friends, family, and if you are in a relationship, your partner.

 Some issues you may be dealing with include: